jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 ![image](images/part_6_looking_for_peers2.png)

-**What we want to see:**

-Geth should be busy mining empty blocks in the background until we get a peer node running.

 * The display should be `Commit new mining work` followed by `Successfully sealing block`.
 Then it should commit to new block work again.

 ![image](images/part_6_sealed_block.png)

-* If there's `Block sealing failed` this is a problem only if the block couldn't be signed and you see `err=unauthorized signer`.
+* If there's `Block sealing failed` this is a problem only if the block couldn't be signed and you see `err=authentication needed: password or unlock`.
 Right now there's no other nodes on the network.
 See Troubleshooting documentation.

 ![image](images/part_6_sealed_failed.png)